 The Bachelor of Science in Finance and Accounting Management program (BS in FAM) at Northeastern allows you to do just that, integrating the most critical aspects of both the finance and accounting industries.
 Accredited by the Association to Advance Collegiate Schools of Business (AACCB), this program not only gives graduates an edge over peers who graduate with a single-focus degree but also exposes them to a holistic view of the business and finance fields.

-The capstone course gives students a unique competitive advantage in the workforce and set Northeastern’s BS in FAM apart from other business programs in the U.S. In this course, students demonstrate their knowledge of the skills learned in the program, applying learnings from their finance and accounting courses as well as complementary disciplines such as organizational behavior and management information systems.
+A capstone course gives students a unique competitive advantage in the workforce and sets Northeastern’s BS in FAM apart from other business programs in the U.S. In this course, students demonstrate their knowledge of the skills learned in the program, applying learnings from their finance and accounting courses as well as complementary disciplines such as organizational behavior and management information systems.

 The experiential learning portion of the program is another unique opportunity for students to solve business problems in the real world while still in school, says Monica Borgida, faculty lead for Northeastern’s Finance and Accounting Management program.
 Experiential learning encourages students to collaborate with industry professionals to explore a particular accounting or finance topic.